dlr-gtlab/genh5/examples/creating_datatypes.md

 ### Complex Types

-This approach can be combined to create complex types very easily.:
+This approach can be combined to create complex types very easily:

 ```c++
 // using declarations to shorten method call